elyra-ai/examples/pipelines/airflow_component_examples/README.md

 {% endcomment %}
 -->

+## These examples are deprecated

+February 2022:
-The examples in this directory illustrate how to use airflow components in pipelines.
+ - The examples in this directory utilize the [Apache Airflow component examples catalog connector](/component-catalog-connectors/airflow-example-components-connector), which is deprecated.
+ - Refer to the connector's README for details.